 - 24 sucker sticks or popsicle sticks

-Insert the sticks into the cut pineapple slices.
+- Insert the sticks into the cut pineapple slices.
 Dry each slice of pineapple with a paper towel.
 Place onto a baking sheet and freeze for at least 20 minutes.

-In a medium-size, microwave-safe bowl, melt the chocolate chips and coconut oil on medium/low power (stirring frequently and checking often) until they're melted and smooth.
+- In a medium-size, microwave-safe bowl, melt the chocolate chips and coconut oil on medium/low power (stirring frequently and checking often) until they're melted and smooth.

-In a dry skillet, toast the coconut until golden brown, stirring frequently. **Note- This happens quickly so be sure to keep an eye on it and don't walk away while toasting.
+- In a dry skillet, toast the coconut until golden brown, stirring frequently. **Note- This happens quickly so be sure to keep an eye on it and don't walk away while toasting.

-Dip the frozen pineapple pops into the melted chocolate and then into the toasted coconut.
+- Dip the frozen pineapple pops into the melted chocolate and then into the toasted coconut.
 Freeze again until ready to serve.

-Should you have any questions or comments regarding this recipe or anything else you've seen on my site, please don't hesitate to contact me directly or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
+It is always my distinct pleasure to get back with you just as soon as I possibly can!

 Until we eat again, I hope you have a delicious day!